nf-core/eager/docs/tutorial_pathogen.md

 DamageProfiler:

-- Do I see evidence of damage on human DNA?
-Note this is just a rule-of-thumb/corroboration of any signals you might find in the metagenomic screening and not essential.
+- Do I see evidence of damage on pathogen DNA?
-  - If high numbers of human DNA reads but no damage may indicate significant modern contamination.
+  - If high numbers of reads mapped to the pathogen reference but no damage may indicate missmapping from a related modern microorganism.

 > Detailed documentation and descriptions for all MultiQC modules can be seen in
 > the the 'Documentation' folder of the results directory or here in the [output